Ahwatukee, Phoenix: History

+Beginnings

 Prior to the area's development, the name "Ahwatukee" referred to a now-demolished house which was in an area near Sequoia Trails and Appaloosa Drive, west of the Warner-Elliot Loop.
-The name is said to derive from a Crow word meaning "house of dreams", however Ahwatukee is not a Crow word.

-Beginnings

 At least two major thoroughfares in today's Ahwatukee are named after people who claimed lands in the area, in the decades after the signing of the Homestead Act in 1862.
 Warner Road was named after Samuel Warner of Kansas, while Elliot Road was named after Reginald Elliott of California.
 Both claimed lands in the area now known as Tempe, Arizona next to Phoenix.
 A third man, Arthur Hunter, claimed land within an area now known as Ahwatukee.
 The street known today as 48th Street was, for a time, named Hunter Drive, after Arthur Hunter.
 In the 1940s the rumor goes, Hunter disassembled and buried in the Ahwatukee desert a Studebaker car purportedly owned by Al Capone.